dar-io/dario.tv/_posts/2015-03-23-BBC-News-Responsive-Redesign.markdown

     Subheading: DESIGN PROCESS
     Description:
       - H4-Heading: Usability Testing
-      - Paragraph: "Once we were happy with the designs, it was time to put them in front of our audiences across the world."
+      - Paragraph: "Once we were happy with the designs, it was time to put them in front of our audiences around the world."
       - Paragraph: "A total of 42 one-to-one 90 min interviews were conducted in Mexico City, Delhi, New York and Bristol."
       - Paragraph: "For each of the locations, I've built prototypes for BBC Mundo, BBC Hindi, BBC News International and Domestic Editions."
       - Paragraph: "The outcome of this research, informed our design decisions that lead to the public release of the first BBC News Responsive sites."